sedol1339/files/papers.md

     - Clipped-SSTM is for heavy-tailed distributed noise in stochastic gradients
     - Clipped-SSTM is based on SGD and and gradient clipping
     - We derive some theoretical bounds

+Heckel, R., & Yilmaz, F. F. (2020).
+Early Stopping in Deep Networks: Double Descent and How to Eliminate it. arXiv, 2007.10099.
+Retrieved from https://arxiv.org/abs/2007.10099v2

+    - Previously Nakkiran et al. in "Deep double descent: Where bigger models and more data hurt" conjectured that epoch-wise double descent occurs because the training time controls the “effective model complexity”.
+    - We show a different reason: epoch-wise double descent arises becuse the risk can be decomposed into two U-shaped bias-variance tradeoffs with minima at different epochs/iterations (fig. 1b).
+So, both under- and overparamterized models can have epoch-wise double descent.
+    - In a two-layer NN, the initialization scales and stepsizes of the weights in the first and second layer determine whether double descent occurs or not.
+    - For the 5-layer CNN epoch-wise double descent occurs because the convolutional layers are learned faster than the final, fully connected layer, which results in a superposition of bias-variance tradeoffs.
+For ResNet-18, later layers are learned faster than early layers, which again results in double descent.
+In both cases, epoch-wise double descent can be eliminated through adjusting the stepsizes (learning rate?) of different coefficients or layers.
+This allows for early stopping to be more reliable.

 Hu, W., Xiao, L., & Pennington, J. (2020).
 Provable Benefit of Orthogonal Initialization in Optimizing Deep Linear Networks. arXiv, 2001.05992.
 Retrieved from https://arxiv.org/abs/2001.05992v1